apache/incubator-retired-tamaya-extensions/README.md

   allows them to add their own configuration mechanisms such as databases, datagrids or REST services.

 More information on Tamaya can be found on the [homepage of Apache Tamaya](https://tamaya.incubator.apache.org/).

 ## Tamaya Extensions

 The extensions module contains all currently available and supported extension modules to enhance and use Tamaya more broadly.

 ## Building Apache Tamaya Extensions

-The Apache Tamaya project is built with [Maven 3](https://maven.apache.org/) and [Java 7](https://java.sun.com/), so you need JDK >=1.7 and a reasonable version of maven installed on your computer.
+The Apache Tamaya project is built with [Maven 3](https://maven.apache.org/) and [Java 8](https://java.sun.com/), so you need JDK >=1.8 and a reasonable version of maven installed on your computer.

-Then you can build Tamaya by the following command:
+Then you can build Tamaya extensions via:
 ```
 $ export MAVEN_OPTS="-Xmx512m -XX:PermGenSpace=200m"
 $ mvn
 ```